 Work Week and Wages

 The work week would basically be Monday through Saturday morning, 5 1/2 days a week.
 We are extremely flexible and would hope apprentices would be too.
-We expect to provide a weekly stipend, $150/week.
-Room and Board
+We provide a stipend of $200/week, room, and board.

 STIPEND AVAILABLE: Yes